Showing posts with label Hamartiology. Show all posts

 Genesis 1, 31

-I believe it’s safe to assume that all Christians believe God is sovereign over all things, and that the fall of Adam and Eve didn’t catch God by surprise.
-Nor did Satan in the form of a serpent deceive God by any means.
-Yet Catholics and many non-Catholic Christians radically differ over how it was God wasn’t taken by surprise by our primordial parents and duped by the serpent.
-Without sounding negative or trying to be polemical, I wish to simply explain how it was neither Satan nor Adam and Eve fell from God’s grace by no free will of their own.
-Lucifer’s expulsion from heaven and Adam and Eve’s expulsion from Eden weren’t intentionally prearranged or determined by God only so that our Lord and Savior Jesus Christ could come into the world strictly for the glory of God.
+I believe it’s safe to assume that all Christians believe God is sovereign over all things and that the fall of Adam and Eve didn’t catch God by surprise.
+Nor did Satan, as a serpent, deceive God by any means.
+Yet Catholics and many non-Catholic Christians radically differ over how God wasn’t taken by surprise by our primordial parents and duped by the serpent.
+Without sounding negative or trying to be polemical, I wish to simply explain how it was neither Satan nor Adam and Eve who fell from God’s grace by no free will of their own.
+Lucifer’s expulsion from heaven and Adam and Eve’s expulsion from Eden wasn’t intentionally prearranged or determined by God only so that our Lord and Savior Jesus Christ could come into the world strictly for the glory of God.
 Yet, there are countless Reformed and Evangelical Protestants who believe that’s how it was.
 Certainly, there’s nothing good about that.

 Protestants who adhere to the false teaching of double predestination often cite Ephesians 1:5 which reads, “[God] predestined us for adoption to sonship through Jesus Christ, in accordance with his pleasure and will.”
 They believe that God predetermined some people to be destined to glory and other people to be destined to eternal damnation since no human soul is worthy of being saved by any natural merit of their own or even supernatural merit in the system of grace.
 However, the verb “predestined” is taken from the Greek word προορίζω (proorizó) which means “to know or declare in advance” by God’s foreknowledge.
 What God has known in advance is that faithful Christians shall be called to be adopted children of God through Jesus Christ but not necessarily to the preclusion of their free will.